StevenSawant/WanderLust/README.md

 # WanderLust

 WanderLust is a full-stack web application built with Node.js, Express, MongoDB, and EJS, designed for users to explore, list, and review travel destinations.
 It features user authentication, CRUD operations for listings, and a review system.
+The application follows the MVC (Model-View-Controller) architecture for organized code structure.

+## Architecture

+The application is structured using the MVC (Model-View-Controller) pattern:
+- **Models**: Define the data structure and interact with the MongoDB database using Mongoose.
+- **Views**: EJS templates for rendering the user interface.
+- **Controllers**: Handle logic and mediate between models and views.

+This separation ensures maintainable and scalable code.

 ## Features